asif-mp3/AI-Virtual-Travel-Agent/Readme.md

 :warning: This service is still in production.

-# Virtual Travel Agent
+# AI-Virtual Travel Agent

-**Virtual Travel Agent** is designed to simplify vacation planning by generating personalized itineraries based on specific user inputs.
+**AI-Virtual Travel Agent** is designed to simplify vacation planning by generating personalized itineraries based on specific user inputs.
 The system leverages a multi-agent architecture, where each agent performs a distinct role to ensure a seamless vacation planning experience.

 ## System Architecture